greg-raven/grus/_posts/2012-02-29-lewis-pass-e-verify.md

 ---
 title: 'Pass E-Verify'
-date: '2012-02-29T22:13:00-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - E-Verify
-    - 'Representative Jerry Lewis'
+- Representative Jerry Lewis
 ---

 Representative Jerry Lewis

 A new poll conducted by Pulse Opinion Research shows that an astounding 94% of Republican voters support mandatory workplace verification.
-With numbers like these, there is absolutely no reason for the House not to pass a mandatory E-Verify bill and help America’s unemployed get back to work.
+With numbers like these, there is absolutely no reason for the House not to pass a mandatory E-Verify bill and help America's unemployed get back to work.

 The results of the poll are clear: American voters support E-Verify.
 To be specific: